6. In Love With Spring: My Novel Online

 Roger pulled her close and kissed her on the lips.
 It was nice—just the right amount of pressure, not too wet and not too dry.
 The hug that followed was nice, too; tight, then he released her.
 “Goodnight.”

 “He is?
-I mean, yeah.”
+I mean, wait.”
 Jules looked at the others, then back at Mandy.
-“Wait, what happened?”
+“What happened?”